 Take your first step on the path toward client retention by fulfilling, if not exceeding, your client’s expectations, as mentioned.
 Nurture the relationship by considering how you may be useful to the customer’s business interests, whether or not you are currently working on a project together with him.
 By way of example, if you happen upon an article that you would expect to be relevant to your customer, send the link.
 Pass along the details of a seminar or workshop which may be of interest, to demonstrate that you think of his/her priorities whether or not you are on “active duty.”
 Of course, the very best relationship-building strategy is to refer a customer to your customer.
 You will be golden!

-Should your client refer you to someone, be sure to call or even better, stop in the office, to express your gratitude in person.
+Should your client refer you to someone, be sure to call or even better, stop in the office, to express your gratitude for Vero Raccoon Removal in person.
 An especially major assignment could be worthy of a lunch or dinner, compliments of you.

 But the path to client retention and referrals starts with the exceptional work that you send while on assignment.
 Here are a few things to Remember: